American Bullmastiff Association Standing Rules

 The general membership may form a committee of the Whole during Annual or Semi-Annual meetings, as provided for in Robert’s Rules of Order, Newly Revised and nominate and elect the nomination committee at the Semi-Annual meeting as provided for in the Association’s constitution.
 The assembly at either of these meetings may direct the staffing of such committee.
 Such committee is a committee of the Board and subject to the Board’s direction and/or dismissal.
 The Board of Directors shall not abnegate its responsibility under the constitution and Robert’s Rules of Order, Newly Revised, to form and manage Association committees.

-The AKC Gazette Bullmastiff Column Editor has been chosen by the ABA Board to represent our breed because of his/her recognized expertise in bullmastiffs.
-It is a rare opportunity to discuss important issues and share valuable experience with other fanciers, judges and influential individuals.
+The AKC Gazette Bullmastiff Column Editor is chosen by the ABA Board to represent our breed because of recognized expertise in bullmastiffs and in communicating topics of interest to the fancy.
+It is a rare opportunity to discuss important issues and share valuable experience with other fanciers, judges, and influential individuals.
 The Column Editor is given permission by the Board to exercise discretion in developing and accepting material for publication.
-Many people outside the club, and even outside the breed, will read the column, so articles should be written with the entire audience in mind.
+A Board liaison will work with the Editor in order to ensure that the Board is apprised of upcoming articles and of plans for the column.
+Many people outside the club, and even outside the breed, will read the column, so topics should be chosen and articles should be written with the entire audience in mind.

-Deadlines to the AKC Gazette must be adhered to.
-Because of the printing arrangements of AKC, columns not received by the deadline MAY NOT BE PUBLISHED in the designated issue.
+designated issue.
 If an unexpected emergency arises, the Bullmastiff Breed Column Editor will email the AKC Gazette Editor as soon as possible.
 The Column Editor is encouraged to have an “inventory column” on file with the AKC to be used if the column is delayed.
-(07/07 LAW)
+(CLC 11/17)

 Archives-Storage and Cataloging